EMCOR (EME)

 EMCOR Net Cash Position

-EMCOR is a profitable, well-capitalized company with $655.1 million of cash and $424.6 million of debt on its balance sheet.
-This $230.5 million net cash position gives it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
+EMCOR is a profitable, well-capitalized company with $1.11 billion of cash and $468.2 million of debt on its balance sheet.
+This $643.8 million net cash position gives it the freedom to borrow money, return capital to shareholders, or invest in growth initiatives.
 Leverage is not an issue here.

 13. Is Now The Time To Buy EMCOR?

-There is a lot to like about EMCOR.
-First of all, the company’s revenue growth was impressive over the last five years.
-And while its low gross margins indicate some combination of competitive pressures and high production costs, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders.
-On top of that, EMCOR’s stellar ROIC suggests it has been a well-run company historically.
+EMCOR is truly a cream-of-the-crop industrials company.
+First of all, the company’s revenue growth was exceptional over the last five years.
+And while its projected EPS for the next year is lacking, its astounding EPS growth over the last five years shows its profits are trickling down to shareholders.
+Additionally, EMCOR’s stellar ROIC suggests it has been a well-run company historically.

-EMCOR’s P/E ratio based on the next 12 months is 22.7x.
-Looking at the industrials space today, EMCOR’s qualities as one of the best businesses really stand out, and we like it at this price.
+EMCOR’s P/E ratio based on the next 12 months is 28.9x.
+Analyzing the industrials landscape today, EMCOR’s positive attributes shine bright.
+We think it’s one of the best businesses in our coverage and like the stock at this price.

-Wall Street analysts have a consensus one-year price target of $758.50 on the company (compared to the current share price of $637.92), implying they see 18.9% upside in buying EMCOR in the short term.
+Wall Street analysts have a consensus one-year price target of $772 on the company (compared to the current share price of $818.06).